cixonline/ameol/README.md

 This is the source code for the Ameol CIX offline reader.
 It is being released under the Apache license.
 See the LICENSE file for more details.

-The code requires Microsoft Visual Studio 2008 or greater to build.
-The solutions file provided is for Visual Studio 2008 which is the minimum supported version.
+The code requires Microsoft Visual Studio 2019 or greater to build.
+The solutions file provided is for Visual Studio 2019 which is the minimum supported version.
+The free community edition will work fine.

 Only the main Ameol executable and support DLLs are issued.
 At this point we are not releasing the source code for the installer.
 You will need a